Kwwwww74/Awesome-Trustworthy-AudioLLMs/README.md

 ## 🤝 How to Contribute

 *We welcome contributions from researchers and practitioners!
-If you'd like to submit a piece of writing, please write an email to **kaiwenluo74@gmail.com**.
+If you'd like to submit a piece of writing, please write an email to **kaiwenluo74@gmail.com** or write your paper link in **issues part**.
 Then we can add the article in.*

 ---